awsdocs/amazon-redshift-developer-guide/doc_source/r_UNLOAD.md

 `<object-path>/<name-prefix><slice-number>_part_<part-number>`\.
 If MANIFEST is specified, the manifest file is written as follows:
 `<object_path>/<name_prefix>manifest`\.
 UNLOAD automatically creates encrypted files using Amazon S3 server\-side encryption \(SSE\), including the manifest file if MANIFEST is used\.
 The COPY command automatically reads server\-side encrypted files during the load operation\.
 You can transparently download server\-side encrypted files from your bucket using either the Amazon S3 Management Console or API\.
-For more information, go to [Protecting Data Using Server\-Side Encryption](https://docs.aws.amazon.com/AmazonS3/latest/dev/serv-side-encryption.html)\.
+For more information, see [Protecting Data Using Server\-Side Encryption](https://docs.aws.amazon.com/AmazonS3/latest/dev/serv-side-encryption.html)\.
 To use Amazon S3 client\-side encryption, specify the ENCRYPTED option\.
 REGION is required when the Amazon S3 bucket isn't in the same AWS Region as the Amazon Redshift cluster\.